-$$c{i,j} = \# (\text{data points assigned to bin } i, j).$$
+$$c{i,j} = #$$ (data points assigned to bin $i, j$ ).

 The idea behind linear binning is to split the unit mass of each data point, among the grid points that are its four nearest neighbors.
 This is done in a way that properly reflects distance to each grid point.
-In particular, first find the location of the nearest bin center, where round is the function which rounds each observation to the nearest integer.
-The unit mass is split according to the weights
+The details are straightforward, and can be found in Section D of Wand and Jones (1995).